 Though both these avenues help in reducing the tax burden for any taxpayer, the advantages offered are different and one should accordingly take advantage of them.
 A tax deduction is offered to a large number of people and hence will have a minimal impact.
 The tax credit, on the other hand, offers a precise amount of money for any excess tax paid retrospectively.
 Thus, the pros and cons should be ascertained accordingly.

-This has been a guide to tax credits vs tax deductions.
-Here we discuss the top differences between tax credits and tax deductions along with infographics and comparative table.
+This has been a guide to tax credits vs deductions.
+Here we discuss the top differences between them along with infographics and comparative table.
 You may also have a look at the following articles to learn more –